Ronald Adam (British Army officer): Between the wars

 After the war, Adam was posted to No. 5 District, Aldershot Command as a brigade major.
 In 1920, he was sent to the Staff College, Camberley.
 After graduating the following year, he was briefly posted to Woolwich, and then to the War Office as a General Staff Officer (Grade 3) (GSO3).
 He then returned to Camberley as an instructor, with the acting rank of lieutenant colonel.
 In March 1926, he assumed command of the 72nd Battery, 16th Brigade, Royal Artillery, which was stationed at Kirkee in India.
 He became a brevet lieutenant colonel in July 1926, and inherited the Baronetcy of Hankelow Court in the County of Chester as 2nd Baronet Forbes Adam on the death of his father on 22 December 1926.
 He was promoted to colonel on 9 October 1932, with seniority backdated to 1 July 1930.
 In December, he returned to the War Office as a General Staff Officer (Grade 2) (GSO2).
 He attended the Imperial Defence College in 1930.
 After nine months in command of the 13th Field Brigade at Woolwich in 1932, he served as an instructor at Camberley until 1935.
 Other instructors there at this time included Lord Gort, Bernard Montgomery, Philip Neame, Bernard Paget and Andrew Thorne.
 He was then posted back to the War Office again as a General Staff Officer (Grade 1) (GSO1) in the Directorate of Military Operations and Intelligence, becoming deputy director of Military Operations (DDMO) with the temporary rank of brigadier when the directorate was reorganised on 1 October 1936.

 Adam was appointed Commander, Royal Artillery (CRA) for the 1st Division on 14 November 1936, retaining his acting rank of brigadier.
 The 1st Division was sent to Shanghai in 1937, but the artillery remained behind.
 On 24 September 1937, he received the prestigious posting of Commandant of the Staff College, Camberley, with the temporary rank of major general, vice Gort, who became Military Secretary.
 Both appointments were instigated by the new Secretary of State for War, Leslie Hore-Belisha, who attempted to put his stamp on the Army by appointing younger officers to key positions.
 To replace Field Marshal Sir Cyril Deverell as Chief of the Imperial General Staff (CIGS), Hore-Belisha considered Adam, Gort and Frederick Pile, all of whom were aged 52 or 53.
-He decided to appoint Gort, who had a Victoria Cross and the Distinguished Service Order with two bars, and would make a fine public face of the Army.
+He decided to appoint Gort, who had been conferred the Victoria Cross and was a Companion of the Distinguished Service Order with two bars, and would make a fine public face of the Army.
 He was concerned, though, about the ability of Gort, a man of action but not particularly cerebral, to push through reforms that he felt were urgently needed for a war that he felt was just around the corner.
 Basil Liddell Hart then suggested that he revive the post of Deputy Chief of the Imperial General Staff (DCIGS), and give it to Adam, "to be the thinking head whilst Gort provided the drive."